 What If 100% Max Effort Actually Isn’t the Key to High Achievement?

 As it turns out, this isn’t the way Eliud Kipchoge trains.
 Now, no doubt, he runs a lot—in the neighborhood of about 130 miles a week, according to several running blogs I’ve read.
 But, would you be surprised to hear that most of his training (about 100 of the 130 miles) is at an incredibly easy pace?
 His coach recently posted a video (below) of the start of one of Eliud’s training runs—a pace the coach calls “the Kenyan shuffle.”

 Clearly, there are other runs in Eliud’s week of training with greater speed and higher intensity.
-But isn’t it mind-blowing to consider that most of his running is done at a speed that most recreational runners could keep up with pretty easily?
+But isn’t it mind-blowing to consider that most of his running is done at a speed that’s relatively easy?

 We tend to think of effort and achievement/success having a parallel and linear relationship.
 The more effort you put in, the more success you’ll have.
 But, what happens if you exert too much effort for too long?

 As it turns out, training too hard is a common mistake of most recreational runners.
 In fact, you may have read in another post I wrote that when I got a bit of coaching once, I was told to rest more and slow down for most of my easy runs.
 (I was also told to go faster and run with more intensity during the small parts of my training when I was working on speed.)